 The pollution and congestion literatures focus more on the impact of regulations than on flexible incentives.
 Davis (2008) documents the impact of the Hoyo No Circula programme, which limited cars' ability to drive on certain days, on air quality in Mexico City.
-Kreindler (2016) similarly shows that license-plate-based bans on driving effectively reduced congestion in Delhi.
+Kreindler (2016) similarly shows that licenseAdding infrastructure may not be as cost effective as reducing the behaviours that require it, especially when added infrastructure induces more socially harmful behaviour. plate-based bans on driving effectively reduced congestion in Delhi.